Last Updated on January 7, 2023

 Some are more easily reached by car, while others are more cost-effective trips using trains.
 The furthest ones (at the bottom of the list) are more easily accomplished by booking a tour!

 Whatever your mode of transportation, they’re all covered in this guide.
-I hope you are inspired by these idas for day trips from Milan and are able to incorporate some into your itinerary!
+I hope you are inspired by these ideas for day trips from Milan and are able to incorporate some into your northern Italy itinerary!

 The second-largest city in the Lombardy region is nothing like Milan – which is why it’s an incredible day trip.